kenya

 • Other cheerleaders seen in the video should be in practice clothing and only seen during the stunting section.

-• The video must be no more than 2 minutes and in the following order: 1) Cheer 2) Jumps 3) Tumbling 4) Stunts
+• The video must be no more than 2 minutes and in the following order: 1) Introduction 2) Cheer 3) Jumps 4) Tumbling 5) Stunts

 • Voice (5 points)